-Aeroplanes as a place of deprivation of liberty
+Aeroplane as a place of deprivation of liberty

-Regarding whether and, if so, to what extent escorting law enforcement officers are Authorisation of law authorised to exercise administrative power and coercive acts on aeroplanes during (forced) returns, the Human Rights Advisory Council uses the wording of Article 148a (3) (2) of the Federal Constitution as its starting point.
+Regarding whether and, if so, to what extent escorting law enforcement officers are authorised to exercise administrative power and coercive acts on aeroplanes during (forced) returns, the Human Rights Advisory Council uses the wording of Article 148a (3) (2) of the Federal Constitution as its starting point.
 According to that document, it is sufficient that these officers are inherently authorised to exercise administrative power and coercive acts.
 This means that every official deployment of police officers can be a potential object of observation under Article 148a (3) (2) of the Federal Constitution.
 This is also the case if a public security officer acts in an unlawful manner towards foreigners being deported during a flight.
-This was also the legal opinion of the Austrian Constitutional Court in connection with the death of a person being detained pending forced return, Marcus Omofuma, in the aeroplane during his return.
+This was also the legal opinion of the Austrian Constitutional Court in connection with the death of a person being detained pending forced return, Marcus

-enforcement officers
+Authorisation of law enforcement officers